Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Results

-Note that within the NRG-MPS framework, calculating the $\mathcal{M}_n$ correlator of the environment~\eqref{eq: total projected spin environment site} serves as a tool for convergence analysis.
-The NRG-MPS procedure is based on the fact that sites beyond a certain length in the chain (lower environment energy states) only marginally impact the Kondo screening.
+Additionally, we use the quantity $\mathcal{M}_n$ to assess convergence.
+The NRG-MPS method relies on the fact that sites beyond a certain length in the chain (lower environment energy states) only marginally impact the Kondo screening.
 If $\mathcal{M}_n$ does not vanish for sites near the end of the Wilson chain, then sites with $n > N_\text{chain}$ may still influence the many-body physics of the quantum impurity and should be considered in the analysis.
 Otherwise, they can be truncated and Kondo physics will manifest also for shorter chains.
-Additionally, the presence of nonzero $\mathcal{M}_n$ for multiple chain sites highlights the many-body nature of the hybridized impurity-environment state, see Fig.~\ref{fig: figure 2}(b).
-Thus, we confirm the formation of a Kondo singlet rather than a simpler two-particle singlet, which cannot be distinguished by the tomography procedure, cf.~Fig.~\ref{fig: figure 1}(b) and Ref.~\cite{stocker_entanglement-based_2022}.
+Importantly, the Wilson chain length $N_\text{chain}$ is directly related to the system’s effective temperature